How to Read an ETF Factsheet: The Numbers That Matter

 TLDR

-- Check the Ongoing Charge Figure (OCF) to understand the annual fees for the fund, with lower percentages being more favorable.
+- Check the Ongoing Charge Figure (OCF) to understand the annual fees for the fund, with lower percentages being more favourable.

 - Look at the Tracking Difference to see how closely the fund follows its benchmark, with a neutral difference being ideal.